backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/X-Ray.md

 - *Metadata*: *Key Value pairs*, **not indexed**, not used for searching

 > [!important]- The X-Ray daemon/agent has a **config to send traces cross account**
-> - Make sure the *IAM permissions* are correct the agent will assume the role
+> - Make sure the *IAM permissions* are correct, the agent will assume the role
 > - This allows to have a *central account for all your application tracing*
 > ---
 > Create an IAM role in the central account, then create IAM roles in the other accounts to assume this IAM role.